atan4583/atan4583.github.io/_posts/2020-02-21-Project 7-AIAppOnAWS.md

 ![png](/images/Project7-aiAppOnAWS/depoywf.png)
 - DevOps team merges feature branches to the master branch and pushes to one of the three remote masters
 - Code build - three build paths:
-   1. If the push is onto `ai-frontend` repo, CI/CD Action _**`Upload Website`**_ automatically runs to upload updated static files (index.html, app.js) to AWS S3 website `udacity-ai-frontend`
+   1. If the push is onto `ai-frontend` repo, CI/CD Action _**Upload Website**_ automatically runs to upload updated static files (index.html, app.js) to AWS S3 website `udacity-ai-frontend`
-   2. If the push is onto `ai-backend` repo, CI/CD Action _**`Deploy to Amazon EC`S**_ automatically runs to build a new Flask container to push to the DockerHub, then deploys a new ECS task definition to start container operation on AWS cloud
+   2. If the push is onto `ai-backend` repo, CI/CD Action _**Deploy to Amazon ECS**_ automatically runs to build a new Flask container to push to the DockerHub, then deploys a new ECS task definition to start container operation on AWS cloud
-   3. If the push is onto `ai-automation` repo, CI/CD Action _**`Serverless deployment`**_ automatically runs a serverless.yml configuration file to deploy Lambda functions, their triggering events and required infrastructure resources (DynamoDB, API Gateway and S3) to AWS and rebuild the website
+   3. If the push is onto `ai-automation` repo, CI/CD Action _**Serverless deployment**_ automatically runs a serverless.yml configuration file to deploy Lambda functions, their triggering events and required infrastructure resources (DynamoDB, API Gateway and S3) to AWS and rebuild the website

 ## Cloud Infrastruture Operation Workflow
 ![png](/images/Project7-aiAppOnAWS/opswf.png)